NBA Power Rankings Heading into 2017 All-Star Game

 ↑ 3 Spots

-The Detroit Pistons aren't really great at anything, ranking 23rd in offense and 11th in defense on the season, but they've managed to win six of their nine games in February anyway.
+The Detroit Pistons aren't really great at anything, ranking 23rd in offense and 11th in defense on the season.
+But they've managed to win six of their nine games in February anyway.

 Kentavious Caldwell-Pope stroking late-game treys has helped.
 He nailed one such dagger with 13.2 seconds remaining in the fourth quarter to help beat the Raptors on Sunday.
 And bolting ahead of the Mavs by as many as 27 points on Wednesday will send Detroit into the break on a high note—even if Dallas made a game of it in the second half.